So it is no wonder that end users are pressing the rest of the dairy supply chain to come up with more effective quality management systems.

 Just as problematic, there seems to be a shift in the types of defects that are showing up.
 Traditional spoilage occurred with fluid milk at less than 10 days on the shelf and could typically be traced back to Gram-negative bacteria.
 Now it is much more common for spoilage issues to occur at greater than 14 days on the shelf and caused by Gram-positive spore-formers.

 Gram-positive spore-formers are typically bacillus- and clostridial-type organisms.
 While these are some of the most common types of organisms we see in the environment, we frankly don't know as much as we need to know about the ways in which they impact the milk supply chain and shelf life.
 But we are learning that they are causing significant problems.

-that we run to determine raw milk quality do not correlate well to the actual quality levels of the finished milk product.
+The current tests that we run to determine raw milk quality do not correlate well to the actual quality levels of the finished milk product.
 In some cases, this is probably due to the fact that the problem originates after the milk leaves the farm.